Korea: Prehistory

 The Korean Academy claimed ancient hominid fossils originating from about 100,000 BCE in the lava at a stone city site in Korea.
 Fluorescent and high-magnetic analyses indicate the volcanic fossils may be from as early as 300,000 BCE.
-The best preserved Korean pottery goes back to the paleolithic times around 10,000 BCE and the Neolithic period begins around 6000 BCE.
+The best preserved Korean pottery goes back to the Paleolithic times around 10,000 BCE and the Neolithic period begins around 6000 BCE.

 Beginning around 300 BC, the Japonic-speaking Yayoi people from the Korean Peninsula entered the Japanese islands and displaced or intermingled with the original Jōmon inhabitants.
-The linguistic homeland of Proto-Koreans is located somewhere in Southern Siberia/Manchuria, such the Liao river area or the Amur region.
+The linguistic homeland of Proto-Koreans is located somewhere in Southern Siberia / Manchuria, such as the Liao river area or the Amur region.
 Proto-Koreans arrived in the southern part of the Korean Peninsula at around 300 BC, replacing and assimilating Japonic-speakers and likely causing the Yayoi migration.

 Gojoseon

 According to Korean legend, Dangun, a descendant of Heaven, established Gojoseon in 2333 BCE.
 In 108 BCE, the Han dynasty defeated Gojoseon and installed four commanderies in the northern Korean peninsula.
 Three of the commanderies fell or retreated westward within a few decades, but the Lelang Commandery remained as a center of cultural and economic exchange with successive Chinese dynasties for four centuries.
 By 313, Goguryeo annexed all of the Chinese commanderies.